Skip to main content

 The Poblacion area in Makati City (Philippines) has come a long way from being seen as a sleazy red light district.
-The area used to be frequented only by stinky backpackers or dirty old Western men who were looking for a good time or quick “date.”
+The area used to be frequented only by backpackers or dirty old Western men who were looking for a good time or quick “date.”

 Nowadays, the flashing lights of the go-go bars on Burgos Street are still there.
 The scantily clad women are still calling out to passing customers.
 However, a new scene has popped up.
 The young hipster crowd and younger expats have started to frequent the area due to a good number of restaurants and bars that serve great food, good booze and a genuine good time without the hanky-panky.